Farhan-slurrp/websocket-from-scratch/README.md

 # Websocket Server From Scratch

-Rewriting websocket server implementation from scratch using standard libraries.
+Rewriting websocket server implementation from scratch using go standard libraries.